Does Buttermilk Go Bad?

 Buttermilk has a distinct tangy flavor, similar to sour cream or yogurt.
 It’s slightly salty and creamy in texture with a mild sweetness.
 The acidity of buttermilk makes it perfect for baking – it helps activate baking soda, resulting in lighter cakes and fluffier pancakes.

-Is Buttermilk Good For You?
+Is Buttermilk Healthy?

-Yes, buttermilk is quite nutritious and a great source of protein, vitamins, and minerals.
+Yes, buttermilk is quite nutritious and a great source of Protein, Vitamins, And Minerals.
 It’s also low in fat, with only 5 grams per cup, compared to whole milk, which contains 8 grams.

-In addition, buttermilk contains beneficial bacteria (probiotics) that can help promote healthy digestion and boost your immune system.
+In addition, buttermilk contains Beneficial Bacteria (probiotics) that can help promote healthy digestion and boost your immune system.

 Does Buttermilk Go Bad?